dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

     docfx build --fileMetadataFiles file1.json,file2.json
     ```

-Note that, the metadata set in command line will merge with the metadata set in `docfx.json`.
+Note that, metadata set in command line will merge with metadata set in `docfx.json`.

-+ If the same key for global metadata was set, the order to be overriden would be:
++ If same key for global metadata was set, the order to be overwritten would be(the later one will overwrite the former one):
     1. global metadata from docfx config file
     2. global metadata from global metadata files
     3. global metadata from command line
-    4. metadata from YAML header in current file

-+ If the same file pattern for file metadata was set, the order to be overriden would be:
++ If same file pattern for file metadata was set, the order to be overwritten would be(the later one will overwrite the former one):
     1. file metadata from docfx config file
     2. file metadata from file metadata files
-    3. metadata from YAML header in current file

-Given mulitple metadata files, the metadata in next file will override current metadata when the same key is set.
-In above example, the value set in `global2.json` will override the value set in `global1.json` if the same key exists.
+Given multiple metadata files, the behavior would be **undetermined**, if same key is set in these files.

 4. Supported File Mapping Format
 ---------------------------------------------